corynewey/matrix-exercise/README.md

 # Improvements
 Along with possible performance improvements, the below improvements could be made:
 * Validation.
 There is very little validation going on, outside of assuring that the command line parameters are integers.
 * Testing and Testability.
 While there is a unit test class defined, it doesn't perform very stringent testing.
 In order to improve testing, the application would need some refactoring.
-Testability could be improved by decomposing the matrix and separating supporting logic into other classes.
+Testability could be improved by decomposing the matrix class and separating supporting logic into other classes.